 iPad 9th Gen comes with a large 8557 mAh Li-ion battery with a 20W charger.
 The battery lasts easily for one and a half days. the big screen does take quite a battery but it still manages to give 5-6 hours of Screen on time and 2 days of standby.
 The device charges from 0-100% in close to 3 hrs which is expected with such a massive battery size.

-You can record 1080p videos from both front and back cameras but 1080p 60 is only supported by the front lens and not the main one.
-The videos and photos quality of the cameras is not social media-ready or anything but good enough for video calling and meetings.
+You can record FHD videos from both front and back cameras but FHD 60 is only supported by the front lens.
+The video and photo quality of the cameras is not social media-ready or anything but good enough for video calling and meetings.

 |Display||10.2″ Retina IPS LCD 60Hz|